 In order to obtain a prerequisite pass in the course (i.e. C- or better), a minimum passing mark in the Laboratory (50%) is required.
-Students are also required to complete a minimum of 6 (i.e. at least 75%) of the experiments (i.e. attend the in-person laboratory session, perform the experiment, and submit the associated "primary" graded work e.g. report).
+Students are expected to complete the assigned experiments (i.e. attend the in-person laboratory session, perform the experiment, and submit the associated "primary" graded work e.g. report).
 If a student does not attend the in-person laboratory session, and then submits the "primary" graded work, that work will not be graded.
-Students who fail to complete the minimum number of experiments will be judged to have failed the laboratory component and therefore will be ineligible for a prerequisite pass in Chemistry 351.
-Therefore, any student who has concerns about satisfying this requirement should talk to the laboratory coordinator as soon as possible, but NO LATER FRIDAY MARCH 8, 2024.

-Laboratory reports will be graded based on the letter grade scale shown in the table below (for a comparative reference see University Calendar).

-Note that these letter grades are the only possible grades available for most reports.
-If a report gets BC it means it is slightly above the "C" average, but not good enough for a "B".
+Laboratory reports will be graded using the letter grade scale shown in the table below (for reference see University Calendar).
+Note that these letter grades are the only possible grades available for reports.
+If a report gets BC it means it is slightly above the "C" (average), but not good enough for a "B".